pupubird/WebLaunchJS-2021/Basic.md

 ## JavaScript in browser <a name="intro"></a>

 > JavaScript was created by Brendan Eich in 1995 during his time at Netscape Communications.
-It was inspired by Java, Scheme and Self.
+It was inspired by Java, Scheme, and Self.
 Netscape, for a time, made the best browser in the world and enjoyed market dominance.

 --- [A brief history of JavaScript by Ben Aston](https://medium.com/@_benaston/lesson-1a-the-history-of-javascript-8c1ce3bffb17#:~:text=JavaScript%20was%20created%20by%20Brendan,by%20Java%2C%20Scheme%20and%20Self.&text=Netscape%2C%20for%20a%20time%2C%20made,world%20and%20enjoyed%20market%20dominance.)